jondkoon/octopress/source/_includes/resume/resume.markdown

 - Researched help authoring tools for the learning services department
 - Assisted Six Sigma black belt to find a bottle neck in the product ordering software

+## Activities

+- President of Georgia Tech Association for Computing Machinery, August 2006 - May 2008
+- Technology Chair for Theta Xi Fraternity, August 2006 - 2008